WYCW: Newscasts

 WSPA-TV presently produces 16 hours of locally produced newscasts each week for WYCW (with three hours each weekday and a half-hour each on Saturdays and Sundays).
 Since the early 2000s, WSPA has produced a nightly prime time newscast for WYCW, currently known as 7 News at 10 on CW 62.
 The newscast, which airs for an hour on weeknights and a half-hour on weekends, competes with an hour-long in-house newscast seen on Fox affiliate WHNS and a half-hour newscast on MyNetworkTV affiliate WMYA (the latter of which is produced by WLOS).
 In the late 2000s, WSPA also began producing a two-hour extension of WSPA's weekday morning newscast for WYCW.
-Currently known as 7 News Daybreak on CW 62, the program airs from 7:00 to 9:00 a.m. and competes against the in-house morning newscast on WHNS.
+Currently known as 7 News Daybreak on CW 62, the program airs from 7 to 9 a.m. and competes against the in-house morning newscast on WHNS.

 On September 16, 2007, WSPA became the first television station in the Greenville/Spartanburg/Asheville market to begin broadcasting its newscasts to high-definition; the WYCW newscasts were included in the upgrade, which introduced a graphics package similar to that used at the time by Media General flagship WFLA-TV in Tampa, Florida.
-In 2008, news anchor Amy Wood launched the "CW Live Chat" feature during the weeknight edition of the 10:00 p.m. newscast.
+In 2008, news anchor Amy Wood launched the "CW Live Chat" feature during the weeknight edition of the 10 p.m. newscast.
 At the time, it was one of the first interactive live broadcasts in the United States, with an anchor hosting the chat live while simultaneously anchoring on-air.

-In addition to the main studios in Spartanburg, WSPA/WYCW opened a street front studio in downtown Greenville in January 2017.
-Known as "7 On Main", the studio is located at the corner of Main Street and Falls Park Drive.
+In addition to the main studios in Spartanburg, WSPA/WYCW opened a street front studio in downtown Greenville in January 2017 called "7 On Main".
+The studio is located at the corner of Main Street and Falls Park Drive.
 The stations also operate a news bureau on Main Street/SC 28 in Anderson.
 Nexstar maintains a Capitol bureau in Columbia, covering state government issues for the company's South Carolina stations.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:

 On March 1, 2009, WYCW began carrying sister station WSPA-TV on a second digital subchannel, due to the collapse of channel 7's broadcast tower on Hogback Mountain (southwest of Tryon, North Carolina).

 On February 2, 2016, WYCW began carrying GetTV on 62.3.
 In early February 2021, True Crime Network replaced Get TV on 62.3, only for that to be replaced by Rewind TV on October 20, 2022.